ninabarzh/ipa/content/en/docs/guides/account.md

 ## How to use a secure email for sensitive communication

-If someone else has access to your regular email, it’s wise to set up a fresh one—just for things that matter.
+If someone else has access to your regular email, it’s wise to set up a fresh one, just for things that matter.

 1. Choose a privacy-focused provider
 The big free email companies are... friendly with advertisers.
 Try these instead: